Veras-D/auth-lab/README.md

 ## 🔐 Overview

-**Auth API** is a robust authentication service built with Node.js, TypeScript, and Express.
+**AuthLab API** is a robust authentication service built with Node.js, TypeScript, and Express.
 It provides secure user registration, login, and JWT-based authentication with comprehensive testing and Docker support.

 ---